Vexnos/ThirdLife-Datapack/README.md

 To start the game, have everyone on the server and run `/function thirdlife:init`.

-This current version of Thirdlife has the Boogeyman partially implemented.
+This current version of Third Life has the Boogeyman partially implemented.
 The Boogeyman was introduced in Season 2 of Third Life known as Last Life.

+This current version of Third Life has Life Transferring implemented, run `/trigger givelife` and make sure the person you want to give the life to is the closest player to you and the life should transfer.
+You cannot give lives to people who are out, red names can't give lives to people as they would be out.

 To start the Boogeyman, run `/function thirdlife:boogeyinit`.